Virginia Tech® home

 3rd Spring BIT 5484 Cognitive Computing for Smart Service Systems

-The VT-MIT program offers 10 graduate certificates that can be obtained independently or as part of the degree program.
-Students have the option to specialize their degree by completing up to two certificates.
-Each certificate comprises 3-4 courses and can be completed in a year or less.
-These courses are the same as those taken by degree-seeking students, providing an equal academic experience.
+The VT-MIT program offers 10 university accredited graduate certificates that can be obtained independently or earned as part of the degree program without taking any additional courses.
 Certificate-only students can later apply their earned credits toward the full degree program if they choose to pursue it.
-Visit our Graduate Certificates page to learn more.

 Read our Double Your Success in Today's Digital Business with a Dual Degree article to learn more about the need for a diverse skill set in today's business environment and the benefits of Virginia Tech's Evening MBA + MIT option.